robertoalonsotrillo/MetaBow_MediaPipe/README.md

    B.   Comprehensive Posture

-   A more comprehensiv approach including hand, wrist, and transversal angles.
+   A more comprehensive approach including hand, wrist, and transversal angles.

 4. Error page